 Have a cocktail at Nauti Spirits

-Visitors can see how the artisan spirits are made and try and extensive cocktails list that showcases the flavor profiles of the spirits.
+Visitors can see how the artisan spirits are made and try something from the extensive cocktails list.
 We loved sampling the rum and indulging in the Old Fashioned cocktails made with Nauti’s Atlantic bourbon.

 Visit the Harriet Tubman Museum

 One of the newer points of interest in Cape May, the Harriet Tubman Museum chronicles the life of the conductor of the Underground Railroad.
 In the early 1850s, Tubman spent time working in the town, earning money to finance her efforts to help enslaved people escape to the North.

 Exhibits tell the story of Tubman’s heroics as she helped dozens of people flee the South, including the nine formerly enslaved people who she brought through Cape May on their way to Canada.
 Photos and artifacts help bring the stories to life.

 The museum also goes beyond Harriet Tubman’s story to highlight the once-vibrant local African American community.
 There is information about Black-owned businesses in the city over the last century—including the first Black resort—and the first community of free Black people, which was founded 40 years before the Civil War.